mudita/MuditaOS/module-gui/README.md

 * `gui::KeyCode`   - initially parsed key code
 * `gui::RawKey`  - raw key code, to be processed in widget based on event i.e. translate pressing key `1` 3 times into C in `gui::Text` mode `ABC`

-## How to add key mapping when basic key maps are not enough?
+### How to add key mapping when basic key maps are not enough?

-* Key maps are specific key translation mappings. i.e. press `1` 3 times to get C, press `1` 4 times to get A, etc.
+* Key maps are specific key translation mappings i.e. press `1` 3 times to get C, press `1` 4 times to get A, etc.
 * basic key maps are stored in: `InputMode`, right now there are following `InputMode::Mode`s: [`ABC`, `abc`, `digit`, `phone`]
 * key maps in `gui::InputMode` are changed in regards of language settings

+#### How to add a new key map

-### How to add a new key map, i.e. `phone`
+How to add a new key map, i.e. `phone`:

 1. Add new file for your key map: `cp image/assets/profiles/template.kprof image/assets/profiles/phone.kprof`
 2. Change your template accordingly
-3. Pin new key map = add it to language support, add: `"common_kbd_phone": "phone"` to at least `image/assets/lang/lang_en.json` if it will differ per language, prepare one `kprof` file per language
+3. Pin new key map (add it to language support) by adding: `"common_kbd_phone": "phone"` to at least `image/assets/lang/lang_en.json` if it will differ per language, prepare one `kprof` file per language
 4. Add new key map to `gui::InputMode`
     - Add `InputMode::Mode` enum i.e. `InputMode::Mode::phone`
-    - Add new Mode to input mode mapping in `InputMode.cpp` (same as with other enums)
+    - Add new mode to input mode mapping in `InputMode.cpp` (same as with other enums)
-    - Test new added mode in: `UITestWindow.cpp`
+    - Test newly added mode in: `UITestWindow.cpp`
     - Test new key map on phone
 5. Load key map to phone

 Now you can use `InputMode::Mode::phone` translation in `gui::Text` widget.
 This means `gui::Text` will automatically change text on key press for you, same as in modes `InputMode::Mode::phone` etc.

-# Adding new functionalities - Visitor pattern in `gui::Item`
+## Adding new functionalities - visitor pattern in `gui::Item`

 The `gui::Item` class is compatible with visitor pattern providing double dispatch behaviour.
-The double dispatch mechanism enables, for all classes in `gui::Item`'s inheritance hierarchy, to easily equip them with new polymorphic behavior without changing classes themselves.
+The double dispatch mechanism for all classes in `gui::Item`'s inheritance hierarchy enables easily equipping them with new polymorphic behavior without changing classes themselves.

-## Structure
+### Structure

-Every new functionality to be added to `gui::Item` hierarchy requires creation of new concrete visitor that publicly inherits from `gui::GuiVisitor` interface and specify respective behavior.
+Every new functionality to be added to `gui::Item` hierarchy requires creation of new concrete visitor that publicly inherits from `gui::GuiVisitor` interface and specifies respective behavior.
-In order to ensure that a class in `gui::Item` hierarchy is recognized by it's concrete type in `ConcreteVisitor::visit(...)` method, class must override `gui::Item::accept(gui::GuiVisitor &)`, otherwise it will be resolved as a closest ancestor.
+In order to ensure that a class in `gui::Item` hierarchy is recognized by its concrete type in `ConcreteVisitor::visit(...)` method, class must override `gui::Item::accept(gui::GuiVisitor &)`, otherwise it will be resolved as a closest ancestor.
 On the diagram below both `gui::CustomItem1` and `gui::CustomItem2` will be resolved as `gui::Rect` despite existing `gui::GuiVisitor::visit(gui::CustomItem2 &)` overload and `gui::CustomItem1::accept(...)` override.

 ![Simplified UI](./doc/visitor_item_structure.svg "Visitor-Item structure")

-## Tree of `gui::Item`
+### Tree of `gui::Item`

-Each a `gui::Item` object is used as a node to build UI general tree.
+Each `gui::Item` object is used as a node to build a UI general tree.
-That relation is simplest thought of as a tree of dependencies with a node being a parent of zero, one or more other nodes.
+That relation can simply be thought of as a tree of dependencies with a node being a parent of zero, one or more other nodes.
-Concerning need of a `ConcreteVisitors` to visit not only parent but also all it's children, `gui::ItemTree` is an interface class providing abstract interface for implementation of `gui::Item` tree traversal.
+Concerning the need of a `ConcreteVisitors` to visit not only the parent but also all its children, `gui::ItemTree` is an interface class providing abstract interface for implementation of `gui::Item` tree traversal.
 The concrete realization of `gui::ItemTree` is `gui::DepthFirstItemTree`.

 ![Simplified UI](./doc/item_tree.svg "ItemTree structure")

-### Depth-First tree of `gui::Item`
+#### Depth-First tree of `gui::Item`

 `gui::DepthFirstItemTree` builds tree of parent-children relation for any `gui::Item` pointed as the root.

 The class offers two traverse modes:
-* `PreOrder` - in this mode a parent is precedes all it's children
+* `PreOrder` - in this mode a parent precedes all its children
-* `PostOrder` - in this mode all children precede it's parent
+* `PostOrder` - in this mode all children precede their parent

-## Example
+### Example

 ![Simplified UI](./doc/visitor_item_example.svg "Visitor-Item  example")

-# Domain Object Model of `gui::Item`
+## Domain Object Model of `gui::Item`

-Each `gui::Item` object can be serialized into json-formatted stream using `gui::Item2JsonSerializer`.
+Each `gui::Item` object can be serialized into JSON-formatted stream using `gui::Item2JsonSerializer`.
 The serializing class employs dedicated `gui::Item2JsonSerializingVisitor`, `gui::DepthFirstItemTree` in `PostOrder` mode in a sequence flow analogous to the one presented above.
-Below exemplary fragment of DOM serialization output is presented.
+Please find an exemplary fragment of DOM serialization output below.

 ```asm
 {"Rect": {
     "Active": true,